Holy Thursday Mass of the Lord’s Supper

 Traditionally, we begin outside with the Easter fire and the blessing of the Easter Candle.
 The church is in darkness and, as the Candle enters, we begin to light our candles from it and fill the church with light.
 We find the interior richly decorated after the solemnity of Thursday and Friday.
 The Exsultet is chanted to welcome the Candle which represents the light of Christ.
 The Liturgy of the World has multiple Scripture readings that reveal God’s plan from Genesis to Jesus as we celebrate God’s love which culminates in the Cross and Resurrection.
 After the Liturgy of the Word, the baptismal water is blessed and the Litany of the Saints is sung, asking them to join us, to pray for us.
 This is followed by baptisms and confirmations of those from our English and Spanish families who desire to enter or come into full communion with the Church.
 We end our joyous celebration of these sacraments with the Liturgy of the Eucharist and a joyful dismissal.

 This a beautiful, solemn Mass and all are welcome to participate in welcoming our brothers and sisters into the faith!
+Congratulations to our candidates who have prepared this year and are received in full communion with the church.

 Easter Sunday of the Resurrection of the Lord

-On this day we offer a joyful sacrifice to the Father who raised his Son from the dead.
+On this day we offer a joyful sacrifice to the Father who raised His Son from the dead.
 Let us be intent upon the life Christ offers us, Christ our Passover who has been sacrificed.

 The Easter Triduum ends with the conclusion of evening prayer and the 50 days of the Easter season begins.